Bernie Sanders Says Democrats Can Pass Coronavirus Relief Without Republican Support

 As The Inquisitr reported, Sanders isn’t the only lawmaker prepared to move forward on coronavirus relief without Republicans.
 Last week, Senate Majority Leader Chuck Schumer warned Republicans that the Democratic Party will pass the legislation regardless of whether they support it.

-Democrats have two options for passing the bill if all 50 Democrats are on-board — secure 10 GOP votes or use the process of reconciliation, which would allow them to pass the relief bundle with a simple majority using Vice President Kamala Harris’ tie-breaking vote.
+Democrats have two options for passing the bill if all 50 0f them are on-board — they can either secure 10 GOP votes or use the process of reconciliation, which would allow them to pass the relief bundle with a simple majority using Vice President Kamala Harris’ tie-breaking vote.

 Still, there are some signs of dissent within the Democratic Party.
 Notably, Reps.
-Joe Manchin of West Virginia, Kyrsten Sinema of Arizona, and Ilhan Omar of Minnesota have raised issues with the president’s package.
+Joe Manchin of West Virginia, Kyrsten Sinema of Arizona, and Ilhan Omar of Minnesota have raised issues with the president’s current proposal.